lrleon/samsung/README.md

 ## Instructions for building the tidy data set

 * unzip the samsung data in the directory of your preference
-* cd to UCI HAR Dataset directory
+* cd to UCI HAR Dataset directory.

+From this point there are two possible paths

 1-.
 Run the script from shell